 - bilinear – linear filtering with discrete mipmap steps

 - trilinear – linear filtering with linear mipmap transitions

 - anisotropic / anisotropicN – anisotropic filtering (N×)

 – specifies the texture mapping / wrapping.

-You can only supply one argument to be used for both dimensions.
+You can also supply only one argument to be used for both dimensions.

 The possible values are:

 - clamp – clamps the texture coordinate to <0, 1>

 - repeat / wrap – repeats the texture outside its bounds (default)